Mirantis/k0rdent-enterprise-docs-publish/docs/admin/kof/kof-install.md

     > Custom registry using **HTTP redirect** is not supported yet
     > due to certificate verification issue.
 We plan to fix it in the next release.

-2. If you have a `Secret` with Registry Credentials created on the [Configuring a Custom OCI Registry for KCM components](../../appendix/appendix-extend-mgmt.md/#configuring-a-custom-oci-registry-for-kcm-components) step, add the `secretRef` to the `global-values.yaml` file.
+2. Update `global-values.yaml` file using the secrets created on the [Configuring a Custom OCI Registry for KCM components](../../appendix/appendix-extend-mgmt.md/#configuring-a-custom-oci-registry-for-kcm-components) step.
 For example:
     ```yaml
     kcm:
       kof: